wilsonzlin/minify-html/README.md

 ## Minification

-Note that some of the minification done can result in HTML that will not pass validation, but remain interpreted and rendered correctly by the browser; essentially, the laxness of the browser is taken advantage of for better minification.
-To prevent this, refer to these configuration options:
+### Spec compliance

+To minify even further, it's possible to enable options that may output HTML that doesn't fully comply with the specs.
+This is almost 100% safe on all browsers, as browsers have consistent interpretation and rendering behaviour even for such HTML, which can be taken advantage of for better minification.
+Refer to these options:

-- `do_not_minify_doctype`
+- `allow_noncompliant_unquoted_attribute_values`
-- `ensure_spec_compliant_unquoted_attribute_values`
+- `allow_removing_spaces_between_attributes`
-- `keep_spaces_between_attributes`
+- `minify_doctype`

+In Rust, `Cfg::enable_possibly_noncompliant` can enable all of these at once.

 ### Whitespace